DreamVu/PAL-SDK/README.md

 ## Turtlebot-Nav

-Turtlebot-Nav support is also provided for both the version and can be installed using following command,
+Turtlebot navigation support is also provided for both the versions of ROS and can be installed using following command,
+#### For ROS Melodic:
     sudo apt install ros-melodic-turtlebot-nav

+#### For ROS Noetic:
+    sudo apt install ros-noetic-turtlebot-nav

 ## Documentation